woodchucks-2014/ReadyReader/README.md

 rails s thin
 ```

+We welcome pull requests, questions and comments.
+Please raise an issue if you find bugs in the application.

 #Thank You

 We owe a great debt to our Dev Bootcamp instructor [Matt Bunday](http://zencephalon.com), without whom this project would not have been possible.
 Matt came up with the original idea for ReadyReader and trusted us to execute on his vision.